 The first person Jericho was assigned to guard was Caporegime Bendetto of the Romano Family.
-Jericho recalled Cadence mentioning that the man handled land and collected rent for the Family.
+Jericho recalled Cadence mentioning that the man handled land and collected rent for the organization.

 Bendetto spent most of his time in his apartment flat, taking calls from unknown business partners.
 He had a wife who brought him breakfast, lunch, and dinner.
 Lucy, was it?
 She was kind and warm, and Bendetto was kind and warm in return.

-Late into his shift, Lucy brought Jericho a platter of multi-plastered cookies and milk, and although he wasn’t hungry, he accepted them.
-He was joined by Olivier as he nibbled on the cookies.
+Late into his shift, Lucy brought Jericho a platter of multi-colored cookies and milk.
+Although he wasn’t hungry, he accepted them.
+He was joined by Olivier as he nibbled on the treats.

 After offering a loose “hey” in greeting, Olivier muttered, arms crossed, “Have you talk-talked to Cadence lately?”

 Jericho shook his head.
-He had not spoken to her since Werner had been injured.
+He hadn’t spoken to her since Werner had been injured.
 Whenever he accidentally synchronized with her, she would always say something along the lines of “I’m really busy, detective.
-Sorry, maybe next time” before pulling away to the best of her abilities.
+Sorry, maybe next time” before pulling away.
 Was this called ‘avoidance’?

 Olivier frowned deeper.
 “Not surprised.”
 He rubbed his arm.
 “Anything… from Werner?”

 Again, Jericho shook his head.
 And then heaviness came to him.
 It was uncomfortable and suffocating like there was an anchor pulling his entire chest downwards.
-He knew it was not his own feeling, but he did not know what to do with the knowledge that it was Olivier’s feeling.
+He knew it was not his own feeling, but he didn’t know what to do with the knowledge that it was Olivier’s feeling.

 On a whim, Jericho lifted the cookie he was eating and held up the cookie platter with his other hand.
 Does it taste good?